ow2-chameleon/everest/src/site/markdown/hello-everest.md

 }
 ```

-So know if your update a device with a *POST* request : zone:room and fo a *GET*, we see the relation :
+So now if your update,with the ReST client, a device with a *POST* request (first parameter : zone, second parameter : bathroom)
+and do a *GET* request on the DeviceResource, we will see the relation called "Location" :

 ```json
 __relations: {